Domains and Classifying Topoi: Quasi-coherence and sober spaces

-\begin{remark}[Quasi-coherence and affineness as general properties] Our notion of being quasi-coherent and affine already indicates an important difference between our approach and the ones taken in the related works~\citep{Cherubini_Coquand_Hutzler_2024,cherubini2024foundation}.
+\begin{remark}[Spatiality and sobriety as general properties] Our focus on spatiality and sobriety indicates an important difference between our approach and the ones taken in the related works~\citep{Cherubini_Coquand_Hutzler_2024,cherubini2024foundation}.
 There, the notion is directly connected to the size of presentation, i.e.\ they are spectra of finitely presented or countably presented algebras.
 Since we aim for a completely modular development, our notion is more general, which a priori does not favour a class of size-related algebras. \end{remark}

-Being the fixed points of an adjunction, quasi-coherent $\I$-algebras and affine spaces induces certain duality results.
+Being the fixed points of an adjunction, spatial $\I$-algebras and sober spaces induces certain duality results.
 The first half of the following result appears in Prop.~2.2.1 of \citet{Cherubini_Coquand_Hutzler_2024} (for the more restrictive definition of quasi-coherence).
 We include the result here for completeness since our assumption is slightly more general.

-\begin{proposition} Let $A$ be quasi-coherent.
+\begin{proposition} Let $A$ be spatial.
 For any $\I$-algebra $B$, the canonical map $\I\alg(B,A) \to (\spec B)^{\spec A}$ is an equivalence.
-Similarly, if $X$ is affine, for any set $Y$ the canonical map $X^Y \to \I\alg(\opens X,\opens Y)$ is an equivalence. \end{proposition} \begin{proof} This holds generally for fixed points of an adjunction. \end{proof}
+Similarly, if $X$ is sober, for any set $Y$ the canonical map $X^Y \to \I\alg(\opens X,\opens Y)$ is an equivalence. \end{proposition} \begin{proof} This holds generally for fixed points of an adjunction. \end{proof}